z-x-yang/Segment-and-Track-Anything/README.md

 ### Running docker file

-1. docker build -f docker/Dockerfile -t myimage .
+1. docker build -f Dockerfile -t myimage .
 2. docker run myimage

 ### :heart:Run Demo
 - The video to be processed can be put in ./assets.
 - Then run **demo.ipynb** step by step to generate results.
 - The results will be saved as masks for each frame and a gif file for visualization.

 The arguments for SAM-Track, DeAOT and SAM can be manually modified in model_args.py for purpose of using other models or controling the behavior of each model.